ycchen-tw/neurips_llm_efficiency_challenge/README.md

 # NeurIPS LLM Efficiency Challenge Solution
-This is the training and inference code of team ycchen.
+This repo presents the training and inference code developed by team ycchen.

-We are graduate "students" of National Taiwan Unerversity.
+We are graduate students at National Taiwan University.

-Our best submission is a 8bit GPTQ quantized Qwen-14B model without fine-tuning.
-(Fine-tuned model got lower score😢)
+Our most effective submission was an 8-bit quantized GPTQ model based on Qwen-14B, which did not undergo fine-tuning.
+(Interestingly, our fine-tuned model yielded a lower score 😢).

-## Training code
+## Training Code
+The training code can be found in the folder named 'training_code'.
-First replace "YOUR_TOKEN" and "YOUR_USERNAME/YOUR_REPO" in Dockerfile to your token and repo.
+To begin, replace "YOUR_TOKEN" and "YOUR_USERNAME/YOUR_REPO" in the Dockerfile with your personal token and repository details.
+Execute the following commands:
 ```bash
 docker build -f ./Dockerfile -t qwen_quant .
 docker run --gpus "device=0" --rm -ti qwen_quant